Skip to main content

 (a) Liability for the compensation provided by this division, in lieu of any other liability whatsoever to any person except as otherwise specifically provided in Sections 3602, 3706, and 4558, shall, without regard to negligence, exist against an employer for any injury sustained by his or her employees arising out of and in the course of the employment and for the death of any employee if the injury proximately causes death, in those cases where the following conditions of compensation concur:

-Section 3600 creates no-fault workers' comp liability whenever an injury arises out of and occurs in the course of California employment, employer fault is irrelevant.
+Labor Code 3600 creates no-fault liability: benefits are owed whenever an injury arises out of and occurs in the course of California employment.
+Employer fault is irrelevant to the right to benefits.

-What benefits flow when §3600 AOE/COE is established?
+What benefits flow once Labor Code 3600 AOE/COE is established?

-What §3600 exclusions can defeat a California workers' comp claim?
+What exclusions can defeat a Labor Code 3600 claim?

 Injured at work?
 Call (661) 273-1780